Skin piercing and tattooing licence

 - notify the Licensing Authority in writing within 30 days of any change from the information provided in the original licence application

-- ensure that you are covered by an adequate policy of third party liability insurance with a reputable company and display an appropriate certificate at all times on the premises or have it available for inspection if your activity is not carried out mainly from a premises
+- ensure that you are covered by an adequate policy of third party liability insurance with a reputable company and display an appropriate certificate at all times on the premises or have it available for inspection if your activity is not carried out mainly from a premise

 - provide information to every prospective client about the process of your activity as well as the risks, the contraindications and the after care requirements of the procedure